-Hastings is a large seaside town on the south coast with around 92,000 residents.
+Hastings and nearby St. Leonards-on-Sea is a large seaside town on the south coast with around 92,000 residents.
+It’s a place rich in culture and art and has some lovely beaches with excellent woodland and country walks nearby.
 Its history is shaped partly by its relationship to the sea, but also by its distance (71 miles) from London.
 Known worldwide for its rich history of the Norman Conquest, Hastings’ heritage and unique culture engenders local pride.
-From traditional events like the Jack in the Green, Hastings Bonfire to the contemporary offer of the Jerwood Gallery and a thriving music scene.
+From traditional events like the Jack in the Green, Hastings Bonfire to Hastings Contemporary (formerly the Jerwood Gallery) and a thriving music scene.

 Hastings’ story is one of a cycle of reinvention.
 Once a popular Victorian seaside resort, the town declined in the 1970s prompted by the rise of cheap package holidays.
 Today, Hastings is experiencing a resurgence in its visitor economy.
 A new generation of entrepreneurs, investors and cultural institutions are creating new opportunities for residents.
 New industries are replacing the old; technology is reconnecting our marginalised communities, whilst the mix of natural landscapes and urban-on-sea makes Hastings a stimulating place to live, work and visit.